 One of the best things about making corned beef and cabbage, is the leftovers.
 I love making corned beef hash and eggs.
 It is one of my favorite meals of all time.

 “Hash” dishes became popular when food was scarce and leftovers were precious.
-Bits of vegetables and meats were cooked together to create filling meals.
-Skillets or one pot meals have come along way since then.
-Many variations have been adapted over the years.
+Filling meals were created by cooking bits of vegetables and meats together.
+Skillets or one pot meals have come along way since then and many variations have been adapted over the years.
 The only limitation to a hash recipe is your imagination, add your own vegetables to make this dish your own.

 It is pretty rare that I actually have any corned beef leftover when I make it.
-This year, I set some aside so there would be some for my corned beef hash.
+This year, I set some aside so there would be some for my corned beef hash and eggs.
 It is a wonderful meal that takes a little time to put together but it is definitely worth the effort.

 Don’t have a corned beef and cabbage recipe.
 Click here to check out our recipe.